List of multilingual Indian films

 This is a list of multilingual Indian films.
 The majority of films listed have been shot simultaneously alongside each other as a part of the same project—rather than being remade or dubbed at a later date.
-Largest number of bilinguals have been made between Telugu and Tamil Languages.
+Largest number of bilinguals have been made between Telugu and Tamil languages.
+Chittoor Nagayya, is considered to be one of the first multilingual filmmakers in India.